Submission #10186: OmerAras55's Linux Mario Forever: Community Edition "warps" in 08:01.333

 1-3 (-2f)

 There's not much to say about this level because it's the same as 1-2.
 I started the level with a fast acceleration and did corner correction many times to be further to the right.
 But look at the image below.
 This frame is the one right before the level ends, and look at the third number from the bottom on the right: 9425.41.
 This is Luigi's X position.
 The level finish line is at 9426.
 So if Luigi had been 0.59 units further to the right, he would have finished the level one frame earlier.
 But I tried everything.
 I tried dozens of possibilities and ideas, but none of them allowed me to finish the level one frame earlier.
-There's a faster run tactic I didn't mention here, but it only moved Luigi a tiny bit further to the right (like 0.02 units), so that didn't work either.
+There is a tiny bit faster running tactic that I haven't mentioned here, but its effect is microscopic, so it didn't work either (the best X position I could achieve was 9425.59, which allowed Luigi to be only 0.18 units further to the right).

 1-4 (-16f)

-I don't think it can get any faster than this.
+The majority of this time save was the result of the crouch jumping tweak being enabled.
+And I don't think it can get any faster than this.
 Luigi's position is so precise.
-Here, I jumped to the end of the block in an extremely optimized way and ran to the right for a while to enter the warp pipe that led me to 3-1.
+Here, I crouch jumped to the end of the block in an extremely optimized way and ran to the right for a while to enter the warp pipe that led me to 3-1.

 3-1 (-2f)